philiplinden/spacetime/docs/design/tools_and_frameworks.md

 [big-space](https://docs.rs/big_space/latest/big_space/) is a Bevy plugin purpose-built for the large-and-small scale issue that comes with using realistic scaling for all entities in the Earth-Moon system.
 Like hifitime, the maintainers probably didn't have relativity in mind when they built it, so I might have extra work to do.

+I suspect most of the large computations for gravitational potential or GR dilation could be handed to the GPU by way of shaders, then queried as a lookup table by entities back on the CPU.
+If nothing else, that would be the idea method of displaying things like potential or dilation as a color map.

 ### agent-based models (abm)
 Agent-based models are a no-brainer observing emergent, macro-scale behaviors in simulations with large populations of